Christianity Today Award of Merit

 "Having been blessed by the teaching and intercessory prayer ministry of Dr. Barbara Peacock, I am so excited about Soul Care in African American Practice.
 As a spiritual director and a scholar, she gives voice and vision to the rich Christian spiritual tradition that has undergirded the sustenance, liberation, and transcendence of African Americans.
 In so doing, she calls us once again to the fountain of living water that never runs dry."

-Part I: African American Spiritual Leaders: Spiritual Direction and Disciplines
+Part 1: Spiritual Direction and Spiritual Disciplines

 1. Dr. Fredrick Douglas: Spiritual Direction and Lectio Divina